 A combination of two parts peat moss or coco coir and one part sand or perlite works well.

 Peperomia San Marino does not need to be repotted frequently, like other Peperomia plants it has a very small root system.
 Annual repotting should be more than adequate.

-When repotting, remove the plant from its pot, clean the roots and the pot and then simply replace with clean substrate, or move up the plant to the next size pot.
+When repotting, remove the plant from its pot, clean the roots and the pot and then simply replace it with a clean substrate, or move up the plant to the next size pot.

-Peperomia likes being slightly root bound avoid using a large pot or over potting.
+Peperomia likes being slightly root bound to avoid using a large pot or over potting.

 Grooming & Maintenance

 To help your plant maintain a dense, bushy appearance, pinch off top stems and any that become leggy or spindly.
 Be sure to remove any dead or damaged leaves and stems as well.

 - Baby Rubber Plant Care – Peperomia obtusifolia